-The Institute Director must be in a permanent or indefinitely extensible or long-term position at the applicant institution.
-Individuals in term-limited appointments, whether as adjunct, visiting faculty, fellows, or similar appointments, are not eligible to be proposed as an Institute Director.
-Individuals in part-time permanent positions are eligible to be proposed as an Institute Director.
+PIs must be in a permanent position at the applicant institution, whether tenured, tenure-track, or a staff appointment.
+Individuals in term-limited appointments whether as adjunct, visiting faculty, fellows, or similar appointments, are not eligible to be proposed as a PI.